InfinitePeripherals/QWedge-Android/docs/index.md

 has_children: false
 ---

-# Q Wedge - Quick Start (Android)
+# QWedge - Quick Start (Android)
 {: .fs-9 .no_toc }

-Q Wedge is a data wedge that can send scanned barcode and captured images to the target apps via keystrokes and intents.
+QWedge is a data wedge that can send scanned barcode and captured images to the target apps via keystrokes and intents.
 {: .fs-5 .fw-300 }

 Version 1.0.37